 3. Conclusion

-In summary, a darkened and quiet room with comfortable sleeping equipment and temperatures between 16 and 18 degrees Celsius is the ideal sleeping environment.
-This creates optimal conditions for a quick and peaceful falling asleep process and a restful sleep that is as undisturbed as possible.
-Especially in combination with other rules of good sleep hygiene, you can have a positive influence on your sleep and ensure that you get the most out of your sleep in the long term and start the day fit and refreshed in the morning.
+In summary, a darkened and quiet room with comfortable sleeping equipment and temperatures between 16 and 18 degrees Celsius is considered the ideal sleeping environment.
+This creates the optimal conditions for falling asleep quickly and calmly and for as undisturbed, restful sleep as possible.
+In particular, in conjunction with other rules of good sleep hygiene, you can positively influence your sleep in this way and ensure that you get the most out of your sleep in the long term and start the day fit and rested in the morning.

-Your bedroom should be a place of rest and retreat and, like the bed, should only be used for sleeping.
+Your bedroom should be a place of rest and retreat and, like your bed, should be used exclusively for sleeping.

-Prefer a rather cool room temperature, 16 to 18 degrees Celsius is considered conducive to sleep.
+Prefer a rather cool room temperature, 16 to 18 degrees Celcius are considered to be conducive to sleep.

-Avoid bright light and make sure your sleeping environment is as dark as possible.
+Avoid bright light and keep your sleeping environment as dark as possible.

 Make sure the environment is as quiet as possible and exclude potential sources of noise from the bedroom.